heyjoeway/heyjoeway.github.io/_posts/2023-04-10-portfolio.md

 **Link:** <https://whitefacetour.app>

 In the summer of 2018, I had the opportunity to work as an intern at the Whiteface Mountain Atmospheric Sciences Research Center (ASRC).
 During my time there, I worked on several projects related to outreach.
 The most substantial of these is the Whiteface Tour: a 360-degree virtual tour of the mountain summit.
 This uses the library three.js for rendering, and a custom JSON-based system for scene management.
 This does not use a pre-existing game engine.
 All resources are packaged using webpack, deployed through GitHub Actions, and hosted using GitHub Pages.

+<figure class="fig-right"><div>
+    {% include img.html src="localhost_3000_login.html.png" %}
+</div></figure>

+## lcatDB (Lake Champlain Anglers' Temperature Database)

+lcatDB (Lake Champlain Anglers' Temperature Database) was an online database and single page application (SPA) meant to provide a centralized means of recording, accessing, and analyzing vertical water temperature profiles to citizens of the Lake Champlain region.
+It was supported by the SUNY Plattsburgh Center for Earth & Environmental Science and the Lake Champlain Sea Grant. lcatDB was (what I consider to be) my first attempt at full stack software development.
+It primarily uses Bootstrap, jQuery, and Grunt for the frontend, while the backend was built using Node.JS, Express, and MongoDB.
+[Read the full retrospective here.](/lcatdb)

 # Personal Projects